d8adrvn/smart_sprinkler/README.md

 The device type code allows you to control the Arduino via the SmartThings physical graph.
 The Irrigation controller device type code has the following features:

-The All On tile is the main tile and links to the “switch” capability to turn on or off all 8 zones of the sprinkler by pressing one button.
+The Main Tile is an all on or all off tile and links to the “switch” capability to turn on or off all 8 zones of the sprinkler by pressing one button.
 By using the “switch” capability, you to use any of the SmartThings apps that includes a switch capability to run the sprinkler system!
 There is also an “switch off” capability that turns off all zones.
-There is not tile for it, however, its there for Smart Apps to use, if needed.
+The Main Tile can also receive a message when the system is on Rain Delay mode.

 Each sprinkler zone additionally has its own tile.
 When the zone is off, the tile is white.
 If the zone is in the queue and waiting its turn, the tile is gold.
 When the zone is running, the tile is blue.

 The “Refresh” tile can be pressed to refresh the status of all the zones.
 There are a number of situations that the tiles become out of synch.
 If you press too many individual tiles to fast, the communication may not be captured by the Arduino.
 If you try to add or delete a zone from the queue while “refresh” is running (it takes 8 sec to refresh), the communication may not be captured by the Arduino.
 And there are times the SmartThings hub just doesn’t seem to capture the message from the Arduino or at least is slow to respond.
 If in doubt, press the “Refresh”.
+As an additional "escape" feature, any tile that seems to be out of synch can be pressed again to trigger the zone to turn off.

 The “Preferences” tile allows you to enter the run times for each station.
 Just enter the times in minutes.
 If you are using less than 8 zones, just enter zero minutes for zones not in use.
+These time Preferences are used when you run the sprinkler manually from within the Irrigation Controller Device Type app.
+If you are using the SmartApp Irrigation Scheduler App to automatically run the system and have entered times via that app, the Scheduler supplied times are used.

 <img src="https://cloud.githubusercontent.com/assets/5625006/3353741/2cdbb0ea-fa8b-11e3-9e13-81c3b004f902.jpg" width="200px"  />